Executive Action: JFK Witness Deaths and the London Times Actuary

 In 1977, seven top FBI officials died in a six month period just before they were scheduled to testify at the House Select Committee on Assassinations(HSCA).

 .
 William Sullivan- Head of counter/espionage.
-Predicted his death.
+Predicted death.
 Hunting accident.

 .
-James Cadigan- Document expert; previously testified to Warren Commission.
-Accidental fall in his home.
+James Cadigan- Document expert; previously testified to WC.
+Accidental fall.

 .
-Regis Kennedy- Heart attack on the day he was to testify on confiscation of home movies of assassination.
+Regis Kennedy- Heart attack the day he was to testify.

 .
 Louis Nichols- Former #3, worked on JFK investigation.
 Heart attack